 These symptoms will peak between days two and four.

 Detoxing From Meth

 Unlike many other drugs, meth doesn’t involve too many physical withdrawal symptoms.
-However, the lack of these symptoms does not make it a good idea to try to self-detox from meth.
+However, the lack of these symptoms does not make it a good idea to try going through detox alone.
 Inpatient treatment is very effective for detoxing from any substance, including meth.

-Most meth users cannot detox alone, and inpatient treatment is almost always the best way to detox and quit using successfully.
+Most meth users cannot detox alone, and inpatient treatment is almost always the best way to detox and quits using successfully.